Danwidj/batam-go/README.md

 So the split is:
 - **Just for me, while coding:** `npm run dev` (HMR, fast iteration, not shared)
 - **To share with teammates or test on phones:** `npm run build` + `ngrok http 5050` (static build, works over the public internet regardless of local network restrictions)

 ---

+## ⚠️ Known Rough Edges

+- **`server.js`'s "not built yet" fallback message references a `npm run quick-build` script that does not exist** in `package.json` — only `build-frontend`, `build`, `dev`, and `start` are defined.
+If you see "Frontend not built yet.
+Run ..." in the browser, run `npm run build` instead.
+- **The PWA manifest is still generic hackathon branding**: `frontend/vite.config.js`'s `VitePWA` config sets `short_name: 'HackApp'` and `name: 'Hackathon PWA App'`, not anything Batam/Sustainable-Tourism-themed.
+Cosmetic — worth updating before this is shown to anyone outside the team, since it's what appears on a phone's home screen after "Add to Home Screen."

+---